rustytsuki/skia-binaries/README.md

 build obj/src/opts/avx.SkOpts_avx.obj: cxx ../../../../../../../../../C:...
 ```

-you have move the source directory to the same drive as your rust installation, or vice versa.
+you have to move the source directory to the same drive as your rust installation, or vice versa.

 I found a way to enable long path support as followed

+`git config --global core.longpaths true`

 `regedit`
 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem\LongPathsEnabled`